David B. Sentelle: Notable cases

 While on the D.C.
 Circuit, Sentelle was part of two three-judge panels that overturned the convictions of Oliver North and John Poindexter.
 On the North panel, Sentelle and Judge Laurence Silberman voted to overturn North's conviction while Chief Judge Patricia Wald dissented.
 On the Poindexter panel, Sentelle and Judge Douglas H. Ginsburg voted to overturn the conviction with Judge Abner J. Mikva dissenting.

+In 1994, during his tenure as the presiding judge of the Division of the D.C.
+Circuit for the Appointment of Independent Counsel, the division controversially appointed Kenneth Starr to replace Robert B. Fiske, who had been appointed by Attorney General Janet Reno, to investigate the allegations against President Bill Clinton with respect to the Whitewater Affair.

 In Cobell v.
 Norton, 240 F.3d 1081 (D.C.
 Cir.
 2001), Sentelle (joined by Judges Stephen Williams and Judith Rogers) largely affirmed the District Court's finding that the federal government had mismanaged Indian trust funds.
 The government ultimately settled the case—one of the largest class actions in history—in 2009.

 In 2007, in Boumediene v.
 Bush, 375 U.S. App.
 D.C.
 48, Sentelle concurred with Judge Arthur Raymond Randolph, relying on Johnson v.
 Eisentrager to uphold the Military Commissions Act of 2006's suspension of habeas corpus for enemy combatants as constitutional.
 Judge Rogers dissented.
 That decision was reversed by the U.S. Supreme Court.

 In 2004, New York Times reporter Judith Miller refused to comply with a grand jury subpoena seeking documents and testimony about her conversations with a confidential source.
 Because of her noncompliance, the District Court held Miller in civil contempt and she spent 85 days in jail.
 In In re Grand Jury Subpoena, Judith Miller, 397 F.3d 964 (D.C.
 Cir.
 2005), Sentelle (joined by Judges Karen Henderson and David Tatel) affirmed Miller's conviction, though the three judges disagreed about the existence and scope of a reporter's common-law privilege to resist grand jury subpoenas.

 In National Labor Relations Board v.
 Noel Canning, Sentelle (with Judges Henderson and Thomas Griffith) held that President Obama's extensive use of recess appointments violated the Constitution, clarifying the President's limited Article II authority to fill judicial and executive appointments during inter-session recesses.
 The Supreme Court unanimously affirmed, though a majority of justices declined to adopt Sentelle's precise constitutional rationale.

-Personal
+Personal life

 Sentelle served as a delegate to the 1984 Republican National Convention.
 He previously published several works of crime fiction under the pseudonym Clyde Haywood.

 Sentelle is a Freemason.
 He is a recipient of the Joseph Montfort Medal from the Grand Lodge of North Carolina.